 3. Annually, the government publishes a DMR, including a debt management remit for the DMO, setting out advance details of the annual issuance programme.
 This includes a planned scale and maturity structure for the issuance of conventional gilts for the year and an indication of the likely scale of the issuance of index-linked gilts.
-Within that published framework, the government aims each year to sell sufficient gilts, Treasury bills and NS&I products to finance the Central Government Net Cash Requirement (excluding Northern Rock (Asset Management), Bradford and Bingley and Network Rail) (CGNCR ex NRAM, B&B and NR) (plus maturing debt and any net change in financing for the foreign exchange reserves).
+Within that published framework, the government aims each year to sell sufficient gilts, Treasury bills and NS&I products to finance the Central Government Net Cash Requirement (excluding NRAM ltd, Bradford & Bingley and Network Rail) (CGNCR ex NRAM, B&B and NR) (plus maturing debt and any net change in financing for the foreign exchange reserves).

-4. This Notice describes the arrangements for the primary and secondary market operations which the DMO undertakes in implementing the debt management remit, including conventional and index-linked auctions, syndicated offerings, tenders, sales to and from official portfolios and other market operations.
+4. This Notice describes the arrangements for the primary and secondary market operations which the DMO undertakes in implementing the debt management remit, including conventional and index-linked auctions, syndicated offerings, gilt tenders, sales to and from official portfolios and other market operations.
 In all sections, references to Gilt-edged Market Makers (GEMMs) should be read as applying to those GEMMs recognised by the DMO as specialists in that particular sector of the wholesale and/or retail market - conventional gilts, index-linked gilts or both.
 Firms recognised by the DMO as GEMMs agree to meet a number of obligations on a continuous basis.
 GEMMs are also entitled to certain privileges in the market.
 All market participants must abide by their regulatory obligations at all times.
 Any timings mentioned refer to London time (GMT/BST as relevant).

 5. Throughout this Notice, in respect of index-linked gilts, all references to clean prices relate to real clean prices for three-month lag and 'uplifted' clean prices for eight-month lag index-linked gilts respectively.
+References to conventional gilts include any green gilts with a fixed-rate coupon and a fixed maturity with redemption at par.